Skip to content

 • the ticket outcome is WIN,

-• the claimant is the recorded participant (or authorized beneficiary),
+• the claimant is the recorded user,

 • and the claim has not already been executed.